 "Do the Slide" by EBBY (from Eat-Man)

 While the original Eat-Man anime is notorious for its absolute bizarre & vague stories, almost as infamous is the extremely experimental music.
 Yuki Kajiura is normally given all of the credit for the music, it's an early work for her, but she, in fact, only did half of the music.
-There were two OSTs released for this anime, the second was all Kajiura's music, but the first was the music done by the person known only as EBBY.
+There were two OSTs released for this anime, with the second containing all of Kajiura's music, but the first was the music done by the man known only as EBBY.
 While Kajiura's work isn't anything to scoff at, it's in fact able to bring about all sorts of emotions, EBBY's contributions are probably the more "fun" works.
-In my opinion, the two best from this other composer are the songs "I Ask", used at the end of episode 2 & featuring some crazy drunken folk-style singing, & "Do the Slide".
-Used only once in the series, "Do the Slide" makes its mark in a strong fashion.
+In my opinion, the two best from this other composer are the songs "I Ask", used at the end of Episode 2 & featuring some crazy drunken folk-style singing, & "Do the Slide".
+Used only a couple of times in the series, "Do the Slide" makes its mark in a strong fashion.
 Bolt Crank is being chased by some people, & during that chase this song plays, really delivering the crazed & unorganized feel the chase has.
 This is a good part of why this first Eat-Man anime is so hard to properly talk about: It's essentially all over the place.
 Stories don't always have proper ends, plot lines aren't fully explained, & events are kind of almost spontaneous at some moments...
 But it all comes together to make an absolutely one-of-a-kind experience to watch.
 Kajiura & EBBY only help give it more life through music.